-Spiritual growth comes the application of positional truth to experience.
+Spiritual growth comes with the application of positional truth to experience.

-God constructs the church on the basis of positional truth.
+God constructs the church based on positional truth.
 Our status before God is positional truth.
 Positional truth is true for both the spiritual and the carnal believer (I Cor.
 1:2,30).
 Positional truth protects the believer from ultimate judgment (Rom.
 8:1).
 Positional truth guarantees eternal life to those who possess it (Rom.
 8:28,29).

 God bases spiritual growth on positional truth.
 Have you edified your soul by God’s provision of positional truth?
 Have you applied your positional truth to experience?
 Do you realize that you have status in God’s eyes?